qiskit-community/qiskit-ionq/README.md

 The IonQ Provider uses IonQ's REST API.

-To instantiate the provider, make sure you have an access token then create a provider:
+To instantiate the provider, make sure you have an IonQ API key then create a provider:

 ```python
 from qiskit_ionq_provider import IonQProvider